ubccr/xdmod/docs/upgrade.md

 - [Job Performance (SUPReMM)](https://supremm.xdmod.org/{{ page.version }}/supremm-upgrade.html)
 - [OnDemand](https://ondemand.xdmod.org/{{ page.version }}/upgrade.html)

+The nodejs dependency changed from version 16 to 22.
+If you installed nodejs using dnf modules then update the module as follows:

+    # dnf module reset nodejs
+    # dnf module enable nodejs:22

 If your web server can reach GitHub via HTTPS, you can install the RPM package(s) directly: